gmrock/gmrock.github.io/_posts/2023-01-11-Flashing-SONOFF-Zigbee-Dongle-Plus-E.md

 Step 7: Now press `1` on the keyboard, you should see something like below, the upload connection is established to the USB device:
 !Photo here !

-Step 9: Now press `control` and `a` together, leave it and press `z` on your keyboard, this should open up the options and you can `s` is used for sending file to the device
+Step 9: Now press `control` and `a` together, leave it and press `z` on your keyboard, this should open up the options and you can `s` is used for sending file to the device (on MAC OS, META key needs to be mapped to OPTIONS key which can be done from terminal > keyboard preferences).
 !Photo here!

 Step 10: Press `s`, you should see options like below: